bunchc/blog/content/posts/2014-10-15-ZeroVM---Some-Background.md

 In addition, due to it's extremely small size one can spin up a new ZeroVM instance in miliseconds, vs seconds or minutes for the other technologies.
 This speed advantage lends itself well to one of ZeroVMs primary use cases in the data-pipeline / data-processing space.
 Indeed it is the magic that makes Zero Cloud work.
 It does, however, require a different way of thinking about and approaching the problem.

 That is, ZeroVM instances are designed to be extremely temporary in nature.
-Load your data in, handle the processing, push it back out to disk (if that's what you're after) and move on.
-Conceptually, it takes you a few steps further down the 'everything is disposable' path, in that you will need to design and rewrite your apps to work with ZeroVM.
+Load your data in, handle the processing, push it back out to disk and move on.
+Conceptually, it takes you a few steps further down the 'everything is disposable' path, insofar as you will need to design and rewrite your apps to work with ZeroVM.

 ## Summary

-While a wall of words, I hope I have provided some clarity around the what of ZeroVM and the Where it fits.
+While a wall of words, I hope I have provided some clarity around the what of ZeroVM and where it fits.